Grace M. Davis High School: Curriculum

 The school participates in the California Partnership Academies program, which provides school-within-a-school opportunities for students interested in pursuing careers in health sciences and public safety:

 The Health Careers Academy, exclusive to the Grace Davis campus, is a four-year "school-within-a-school" program filled with college preparatory classes.

-Avid it stands for Advancement Via Individual Determination this program helps students get into a four-year college after they graduate high school.
+AVID stands for Advancement Via Individual Determination.
+This program helps students get into a four-year college after they graduate from high school.

 The Davis High School Public Safety Academy is a three-year "school within a school" program, with a recommended freshman pre-academy year, which offers a college preparatory academic curriculum as well as vocational experiences for students interested in careers in criminal justice and public safety.

 This program provides a thematic approach for core courses in the field of public safety and career exploration.
-The sophomore year introduces the academy concepts in the English, science, world history, and Public Safety Tech I classes.
+The sophomore year introduces the academy concepts in English, science, world history, and Public Safety Tech I classes.
 In the junior and senior years, students will continue to explore careers in public safety through their government, English, advanced math, and science classes, in addition to taking a CERT/First Responder course.
 Upon completion of the CERT/First Responder course, students are eligible to be members of the on-campus emergency preparedness and response team.

 Additionally, Davis offers a four-year Middle College program.
-The program is designed to allow students to take college classes in their regular school day.
-Students complete online classes in the regular school day and have the opportunity to earn college credits.
+The program is designed to allow students to take college classes on their regular school day.
+Students complete online classes during the regular school day and have the opportunity to earn college credits.

-Extracurricular activities

-Student groups and activities include A.C.T.S., Academic Decathlon, anime club, band, Black Student Union, California Scholarship Federation, chess club, conflict mediation, gamers' club, gay-straight alliance, dance, drama, French club, FBLA, FFA, Future Fashion Designers, FHA, international club, Latino Student Union/Hispanic Youth Leadership Council, mock trial, music, Reach and Teach Tutoring, racing club, recycling, Science Bowl, Science Olympiad, and VICA/Skills USA.

-Student publications include a newspaper, Corinthian; yearbook; and Corinthian TV, which airs on SchoolTube.com.

 Athletics

-Grace M. Davis High School belongs to the Modesto Metropolitan Conference in the Sac-Joaquin Section of the California Interscholastic Federation.
-Prior to the conference's creation in 2004, the school belonged to the Central California Conference.
+Grace M. Davis High School belongs to the Western Athletic Conference in the Sac-Joaquin Section of the California Interscholastic Federation.
+Before the conference's creation in 2004, the school belonged to the Central California Conference.
 The teams, known as the Spartans, compete in baseball, basketball, cross country, football, golf, soccer, softball, swimming, tennis, track, volleyball, water polo, and wrestling.

-The Spartans have generally dominated the Modesto high school sports scene especially in football, winning the Modesto city title several times with 2007 being the latest since 2002.
-The Spartans are the only Modesto high school football team to play for a Sac-Joaquin Section title, losing to Elk Grove High School of Sacramento 22-3 at Modesto Junior College Stadium in 1984.

-The Spartans athletic teams have won nine Sac-Joaquin Section titles in: